weniv/pythonbest20/src/pages/question2.md

 ## Explanation

-The extracted values from the string according to the pattern are as follows. e33 should be recognized as e3, and only 3 should be extracted.
+The extracted values from the string according to the pattern are as follows. e33 should be recognized as e3, so only 3 should be extracted.

 ```py
 ['r1', 'e3', 'v2', 'v1', 'v9']